 “Active screening” may be legally mandated in some jurisdictions and involves asking questions about a person’s health and possible exposures.
 Use a checklist or questionnaire provided by your local public health authority.

 Some organizations are using point of care rapid antigen detection tests (RADTs) as part of their active screening.
 Refer to CCOHS Rapid Testing for COVID-19 document for further details.
 In all cases, consider keeping a record of the names and contact information for your employees who enter your workplace for contact tracing purposes.
 Maintain confidentiality and ensure the information is gathered, used, stored, and destroyed in accordance with your privacy laws.

-Anyone who does not pass screening should not enter the facility, should wear a medical mask, if available (otherwise, wear a well-constructed and well-fitting non-medical mask), return home (while avoiding public transit as much as possible), contact their health care provider or local public health authority and follow their advice.
+Anyone who does not pass screening should not enter the facility, should wear a mask (preferably a respirator or medical mask, if not available a well-constructed and well fitting non-medical mask), return home (while avoiding public transit as much as possible), contact their health care provider or local public health authority and follow their advice.

 Follow your jurisdictional occupancy limits to determine the number of people allowed in your facility.

 Keep non-essential in-person interactions as few and brief as possible.